danijar/npgame/README.md

   The function detects both keys that are currently held down and keys that were briefly pressed between the last two `update()` calls.

-- ### `draw(x, y, w, h, color_or_image)`
+- ### `draw(x, y, w, h, color=None, array=None, image=None)`

-  Draws either a rectangle of a color specified as RGB tuple or an image provided by string path.
+  Draws a rectangle of a color given as RGB tuple, an Numpy array, or an image given as string path.
 The position of the area is specified with `x` and `y` and its size with `w` and `h`.
 Images are resized as needed and cached for efficiency.
 For the area to appear, `update()` must be called inside the main loop.

 - ### `close()`